 We live in a VUCA world, as the U.S. Navy puts it: volatile, uncertain, complex, and ambiguous.
 If life is so risky, why bother setting life goals, then?
 Can I just accept whatever life brings?
 Doesn’t goal setting add to the paramount anxiety that life carries?
-In the paragraphs that follow, I will answer these questions by sharing the five benefits of goal setting, drawing upon personal experience, reflection, and observation.
+In the paragraphs that follow, I will answer these questions by sharing five key benefits of goal setting, drawing upon personal experience, reflection, and observation.

 A Goal Gives You Focus and Clarity